…on your doorstep.

 Where are the Tame Valley Wetlands?

 The Tame Valley Wetlands are located between Birmingham and Tamworth, in North Warwickshire and south-east Staffordshire, following 29 km of the River Tame.
-Wetlands cover an area of 1,000 hectares, hosting a variety of important habitats and a rich diversity of species.
+Wetlands cover an area of over 1,000 hectares, hosting a variety of important habitats and a rich diversity of species.

 Why are wetlands important?